felipeagc/vkrender/README.md

 - [x] Camera options
 - [x] Use quaternion for camera
 - [ ] First person camera
-- [ ] Use push constants for the camera

 ### Pipeline
 - [x] Figure out a way to pass more parameters to the pipeline on creation
 - [x] Multisampling
 - [x] Make multisampling configurable
+- [ ] Have a single global PipelineLayout?

 ### Descriptor sets
 - [x] Free descriptor sets after destruction of resources